 - Excessive urination and excessive thirst are seen in many patients with potassium deficiency.

 - Frequent and Painful muscle cramps can also be a sign of potassium deficiency as potassium helps in relaying the signals from the brain to muscles to initiate and stop muscle contractions.

 - Shortness of Breath can also occur in low potassium as it helps in the expansion and contraction of the lungs.

-- Medications – Some medications like laxatives, diuretics, corticosteroids, insulin and antimicrobial medications etc are responsible for this as well.
+- Medications – Some medications like laxatives, diuretics, corticosteroids, insulin, antimicrobial medications, etc are responsible for this as well.